RayMiracle/CrudCrudPostman/README.md

 ### 4. Initial Collection Variables (Optional)

-While the scripts handle initialization, for a clean start, you can verify/set `getCallCount` and `deleteCallCount` to `0` in the **Unicorn CRUD Collection's Variables** tab.
+While the scripts handle initialization, for a clean start, you can verify/set `getCallCount` and `deleteCallCount` to `0` in the **UnicornFarm Collection's Variables** tab.

 ## ▶️ How to Run the Collection